 - Grind the walnuts (or sunflower seeds) using a food processor.
 Mix prunes and sundried tomatoes in the food processor until paste condition.

 - Combine all ingredients in the bowl mix well and chill in the fridge for about 30 minutes.

 - Preheat the oven up to 180C fan bake/ 350F.

-- Divide mix into 3 parts and roll into patties using your hands.
+- Divide the mix into 3 parts and roll into patties using your hands.
 Keep your hands are damp.
 It helps to prevent sticking.
 Place burger patties on the tray lined with baking paper.
-Slightly coat the surface of the patties using cooking oil spray.
+Slightly coat the surface of the patties using a cooking oil spray.
 Bake them for 20-30 minutes until outside is nice and crispy.

 - For turmeric cashew mayonnaise.
 Drain the soaked cashews and rinse thoroughly.
 Blend all the ingredients in a high-speed blender until it`s really smooth.
 Add a few tablespoons of water if mix too dry.

 - Tuck a veggie patty into a warm crusty bun, covered with avocado mash, add a dollop of turmeric mayo, quick draw slaw, and lettuce.
-Serve with green salad.
+Serve with a green salad.
 Enjoy!